GoGo Logo of A Phone

 • DASH foods are rich in potassium, calcium, magnesium, fiber, and protein.

-• Like the Mediterranean diet, DASH promotes the consumption of fruits, vegetables, lean proteins like poultry and fish, and low-fat dairy products as the healthiest foods for seniors.
+• Like the Mediterranean diet, DASH promotes fruits, vegetables, lean proteins like poultry and fish, and low-fat dairy products.

 • Nuts, seeds, dry beans, and peas are commonly used to add fiber.

-A low-sodium diet isn’t right for everyone, especially if you have a history of dizziness, low blood pressure, falls, or other health concerns.
+A low-sodium diet isn’t right for everyone.
 Talk to your doctor before starting the DASH diet.

-There are a ton of “best diets for seniors” out there that you might want to try, but ultimately, you should follow a personalized diet plan tailored to you and your health goals.
-Below are some of the healthiest food choices for seniors to help you add more nutrients, vitamins, and energy to your diet.
+There are a ton of “best diets for seniors” out there, but ultimately, you should follow a personalized diet plan tailored to you and your health goals.
+Below are some of the healthiest food choices for seniors.

-If you’re looking for the best food choices for seniors, leafy greens should be at the top of your list.
-Leafy greens like kale, spinach, and Swiss chard are jam-packed with nutrients like vitamins A, C, E, and K as well as minerals like folate, calcium, magnesium, iron, and potassium.
-These fibrous foods also contain antioxidants and sulforaphane, both of which may help fight cancer.
+If you’re looking for the best foods for seniors, leafy greens should be at the top of your list.
+Kale, spinach, and Swiss chard are jam-packed with vitamins A, C, E, and K as well as minerals like folate, calcium, magnesium, iron, and potassium.

-Leafy greens are among the healthiest foods for seniors.
-They support heart health, aid digestion, protect vision, improve cognitive health, reduce risk of cancer, and so much more.
+Leafy greens support heart health, aid digestion, protect vision, improve cognitive health, and so much more.

 Note: If you are on blood thinners, your doctor may advise you to minimize leafy greens as these can interfere with your INR.